Madhav14k/Heart-Disease-Detection-Model-/README.md

 Install the required dependencies (e.g., NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn).

-Execute the provided Jupyter notebook or Python script to reproduce the analysis and model results.
+Execute the provided Jupyter notebook or Python script to reproduce the analysis and model results